Byte-Stuff/Everest/docs/LambdaLang/README.md

 ### The 'NewScreenBuffer' list

 This list stores what you want drawn on screen.
-It's able to be written to directly (see Addresses).
+It's able to be written to directly.

 !> **Warning** \
 Writing pixel per pixel here is rather slow, try loading to the VRAM first, and then load from the VRAM to the 'NSB'